tgolubev/Parallel-2D-LJMD/README.md

 # Parallelized interactive real time simulation of molecular dynamics

+The GitHub Repo of this code is: https://github.com/tgolubev/Parallel-2D-LJMD

 Authors: Liam Clink, Zane Crawford, Forrest Glines, Timofey Golubev, Xukun Xiang

 Acknowledgements:
  Initial inspiration (with permission) for the molecular dynamics Model code is from the code found at: https://github.com/andeplane/molecular-dynamics-fys3150v.

 ## Description: